 7 May 2020: Chinese Genealogy 101 Coffee Chats via Zoom, British Columbia Genealogy Society.
 Starting in May, I will be hosting monthly coffee chats about Chinese genealogy for the BC Genealogical Society on the first Thursdays of the month.
 We’re in a strange new world of not being able to meet up in person but we’re able to meet up with online platforms like Zoom, and I am grateful.

-21 April 2020: Finding Susan: Exploring Chinese genealogy with Ancestry.ca, Webinar event, hosted by Ancestry.ca on Facebook Live.
-You can see a replay of my webinar here.
+21 April 2020: Webinar: Finding Susan: Exploring Chinese genealogy with Ancestry.ca, Webinar event, hosted by Ancestry.ca on Facebook Live.

 9 Jan 2020: Genealogy Planning – Genealogy with a Canadian Twist.
 I join a panel including Lianne Krüger, Christine Woodcock, and Kaye Prince Hollenberg and hosted by Looking4Ancestor’s Kathryn Lake Hogan.
 From Kathryn’s site: “We’ll be discussing what methods and items we use to plan, what genealogy conferences and institutes are available, and other things we hope to accomplish this year to make it our best yet.”